Paida-zoila/alx-system_engineering-devops/0x02-shell_redirections/README.md

 The 21-reverse file is a script that reverses its input.

 The 22-users_and_homes file is a script that displays all users and their home directories, sorted by users, based on the the /etc/passwd file.

+The 100-empty_casks file is a script that finds all empty files and directories in the current directory and all sub-directories.
+Only the names of the files and directories should be displayed (not the entire path Hidden files should be listed
+One file name per line
+The listing should end with a new line

+The 101-gifs file is a script that lists all the files with a .gif extension in the current directory and all its sub-directories.
+Hidden files should be listed
+Only regular files (not directories) should be listed The names of the files should be displayed without their extensions The files should be sorted by byte values, but case-insensitive (file aaa should be listed before file bbb, file .b should be listed before file a, and file Rona should be listed after file jay)
+One file name per line
+The listing should end with a new line

+The 103-the_biggest_fan file is a script that parses web servers logs in TSV format as input and displays the 11 hosts or IP addresses which did the most requests.
+Order by number of requests, most active host or IP at the top.